Sustainable and Collaborative Research Information for Bibliodiverse Ecosystems: A Transnational Study

 Methodology

-Following the practices of laboratory studies, the study will gain in-depth understanding by rich description and co-construction of meanings in the research process.
+Following the practices of laboratory studies, the study will gain in-depth understanding through rich description and co-construction of meanings in the research process.

 Conclusion

-In sum, the project will provide novel theoretical and methodological perspectives and unique empirical findings that understand the global inequities of knowledge production with an ultimate goal of fostering sustainable, collaborative, equitable, and bibliodiverse research ecosystems.
+In sum, the project will provide novel theoretical and methodological perspectives and unique empirical findings that understand the global inequities of knowledge production, with the ultimate goal of fostering sustainable, collaborative, equitable, and bibliodiverse research ecosystems.

 Financiële details & Tijdlijn